Tomás Mejía: Second French Intervention

 Mejía (right) in a set of cameo portraits portraying the monarchs and the leading generals of the Second Mexican Empire.

 In July 1861, President Juárez suspended foreign debt payments in response to a financial crisis, and on 31 October the convention of London, saw Spain, the United Kingdom, and France, agreeing to militarily intervene in Mexico for the sake of pledging Mexico to pay its debts.

 On 14 December 1861, a Spanish fleet sailed into and took possession of the port of Veracruz.
 The city was occupied on 17 December.
 French and British forces arrived on 7 January 1862.
 On 10 January, a manifesto was issued by Spanish General Juan Prim disavowing rumors that the allies had come to conquer or to impose a new government.
 It was emphasized that the three powers merely wanted to open negotiations regarding their claims of damages.
 On 17 April 1862, Juan Almonte, who had been a foreign minister of the conservative government during the Reform War, and who was brought back to Mexico by the French, released his own manifesto, assuring the Mexican people of benevolent French intentions.
 Zuloaga and Márquez joined Almonte, but Mejía, who was reluctant to fight for the Spanish, took on an attitude of wait and see.

-Meanwhile Spain and the United Kingdom had come to agreements with the Juárez government and departed Mexico as they learned that France intended to overthrow the Mexican government and replace it with a monarchy.
+Meanwhile, Spain and the United Kingdom had come to agreements with the Juárez government and departed Mexico as they learned that France intended to overthrow the Mexican government and replace it with a monarchy.
 On 5 May 1862 Charles de Lorencez's small expeditionary force was repulsed at the Battle of Puebla, and the French army retreated to Orizaba to await reinforcements.

 Mejía was meanwhile based in Querétaro, and he published a newspaper expressing his opinions on the ongoing war.
-Like other conservatives, he did not believe that the French threatened Mexico’s independence, and by October, he openly supported the establishment of the Second Mexican Empire with Maximilian of Habsburg, as its monarch.
+Like other conservatives, he did not believe that the French threatened Mexico's independence, and by October, he openly supported the establishment of the Second Mexican Empire with Maximilian of Habsburg as its monarch.

-By June 1863, the capital had fallen and a conservative, Mexican government had been installed by the French upon which Mejía headed to the capital to offer his services.
+By June 1863, the capital had fallen and a conservative government had been installed by the French; upon which Mejía headed to the capital to offer his services.